h0rck/classifiers/README.md

-# classifiers

-A powerful document processing system written in Go that extracts data from documents and classifies them according to configurable rules.

-## Overview

-classifiers is designed to streamline document processing workflows by automating the extraction of relevant information from various document types and classifying them based on customizable rule sets.
-It features a console interface for easy interaction and uses a configurable architecture to adapt to different document processing needs.

 ## ✨ How It Works ✨

 The document classification system automatically categorizes documents based on their content and predefined rules: